Karalix/Dumb-Xml-Writer/README.md

 # Dumb-Xml-Writer
-A simple tiny library to quickly obtain XML elements as String
+A simple tiny library to quickly obtain XML elements as String in JAVA

 ```java